Eastman Fund

 Q: How can you contribute?

-A: You can contribute to the fund directly or by purchasing the donated used books.
+A: You can contribute to the fund directly.
 For more information contact Mrs. Stockton.
 100% of the money raised goes into the endowment fund.

 Q: How is a student nominated for an Eastman Scholarship?

-A: Freshmen, sophomores and juniors who embody Mr. Thomas Eastman’s gentlemanly traits of scholarship, character and commitment to DeMatha are eligible to be nominated for the Book Scholarship by the school’s teachers and staff.
-One Sophomore and two Juniors will be selected to receive the Academic Scholarships based upon their academic record.
+A: Freshmen, Sophomores, and Juniors who embody Mr. Thomas Eastman’s gentle-manly traits of scholarship, character, and commitment to our school are eligible to be nominated for the Scholarship by the school’s teachers and staff.
+Students must have at least a 2.0 GPA.

 The Award Procedure

 Faculty and staff may nominate deserving students during the third quarter of the year.
 Students are then notified that they have been nominated and are asked to write about themselves.
-A panel of faculty and staff choose eight book award winners.
-The Principal selects the students receiving tuition awards.
-Students are eligible to receive the book award once during their four years at DeMatha.
-Winners are announced at Academic Awards Night.
+A panel of faculty and staff chooses seven award winners.
+Students are eligible to receive the award once during their four years at DeMatha.
+Winners are announced at the Academic Awards Night.
 Other nominees will receive a letter the day after the Awards Ceremony.
-Book winners will receive their books in August.
-In May/June, all books must be returned to Mrs. Stockton.